Different Ways to Complement Speech Delay Therapy

 Speech Delay Therapy Options

-In Western Medicine, the treatment depends on the cause of speech delay.
+In Western medicine, treatment depends on the cause of speech delay.
 If its cause is other clinical disorders, it’s also necessary to target them.
 Examples of these are:

 - Improving a child’s hearing ability